FoundedNahte/rust-examples/README.md

 Examples from the official Rust Programming Book.
-I have also included some extra folders for other frameworks and things that I have learnt and worked on.
+I have also included some extra folders for other frameworks and things that I have learned.